chutesai/chutes/README.md

 Images are simply docker images that all chutes (applications) will run on within the platform.

-Images must meet two requirements:
+Images must meet a few requirements:
 - Contain a cuda installation, preferably version 12.2-12.6
+- Contain clinfo, opencl dev libraries, clblast, openmi, etc.
 - Contain a python 3.10+ installation, where `python` and `pip` are contained within the executable path `PATH`

-__*Highly recommend you start with our base image: parachutes/base-python:3.12.7*__
+__*We HIGHLY, HIGHLY recommend you start with our base image: parachutes/python:3.12 to avoid dependency hell*__

 ### 🪂 chute